Supplement: ODE Plugin Explanation¶

 jointID = dJointCreateBall(worldID, 0);

-// Creates a ball joint.
+// Create ball joint.

 dJointAttach(jointID, odeLinkPair[0]->bodyID, odeLinkPair[1]->bodyID);

-// Connects two links to the joint.
+// Connect two links with that joint.

 dJointSetBallAnchor(jointID, p.x(), p.y(), p.z());